” After that tour ended, I got the call from George Faison to prepare myself for The Cotton Club movie.”

 “I was going to be one of the principal dancers and would also work once gain with Gregory Hines and tap choreographer, Henry LeTang.
 It was going to be the first major film entirely shot in NYC in a very long time.
-Francis Ford Coppela was due to direct and I was excited!
-A three month shoot turned into six months.
+Francis Ford Coppola was due to direct and I was excited!
+A three-month shoot turned into six months.
 I learned so much about lighting and sound and once again grew as an artist.
-I am now in my early twenties and feel like a woman although just about everybody on the film has known me since I’m fifth teen.
+I am now in my early twenties and feel like a woman although just about everybody in the film has known me since I’m fifteen.
 So I’m still with my industry family.
 I was introduced to a man who at the time was an actor who had success in the past.
 He was a struggling actor (which was not odd in New York City) and since I really did not think too much about him regarding a relationship, befriending him did not seem like a bad idea.
 Because my first love and I at this point had not reunited, I occasionally dated.
-I was very afraid of men though because they always thought I was a lot older and faster because I was quite worldly, could communicate in several languages and had life experiences not of a twenty one year old.
+I was very afraid of men though because they always thought I was a lot older and faster because I was quite worldly, could communicate in several languages, and had life experiences, not of a twenty-one-year-old.
 But, I was still a little girl in that respect and truly believed in “love.”
 I had been offered the world especially living in Europe, but everything you do, there is a price to pay.”

-“Being “taken care of” never appealed to me because I had become an independent woman at the age of fifth teen.
+“Being “taken care of” never appealed to me because I had become an independent woman at the age of fifteen.
 My bottom line was, if I didn’t care for you, I couldn’t be with you!’

 After hearing about a Broadway show that had recently opened, “42nd Street” was looking to create the San Francisco Company that would later become the 2nd National Tour.
 The show was a predominately white 1930’s period show.

 “Although I knew this, I was qualified, and that was all that mattered to me!
-I was a real tap dancer and could out tap most females at the time on Broadway.
+I was a real tap dancer and could out-tap most females at the time on Broadway.
 S o there I was.
 Gower Champion had just passed and his associate choreographer Karen had taken over his role.
-I walked on stage and being the direct no nonsense to the point person I was, I simply asked her, “Are you taking any color?”
+I walked on stage and being the direct no-nonsense to point person I was, I simply asked her, “Are you taking any color?”
 After she told me yes, my next question was ”What color hair would you like me to appear in?”
-You see in my dance bag, I carried a blond, red, black and brown wig along with several dance outfits for those producers with “no artistic vision.”
+You see in my dance bag, I carried a blond, red, black, and brown wig along with several dance outfits for those producers with “no artistic vision.”
 Trust me: Been there, done that!
 Her answer was “I looked beautiful as is” and she now wanted to hear me sing and see me dance.”

 “My Academy Award performance the year Cher (standing next to me) won her Oscar!”